pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/paper-editing-and-story-concepts.md

 # Paper-editing  and story concepts

 Now Let's resist our paper-edit overview in relation with some story concepts that can help us along the way crafting a more compelling narrative.

+If you like an hands on approach you can follow along using provided transcriptions from the Whistle Blower Interview Archive, or your own material.
+Alternatively you can just read it and skip the hands on parts.

 ## Read it through